-How do you power your vibrator?
+How do you power your sex toys?
 Are you disappointed in its performance, or have you never really thought about it?
 Have you ever wondered if a different power option was better for your needs?

-There are some vibes that can be attached to the wall by a cord, recharged like a cellphone, or powered by batteries just like a remote control (because really, TV remotes are the only vanilla thing anyone uses batteries for anymore, right?).
-There are benefits and drawbacks of each power choice.
-Some are more environmentally friendly than others, some are annoying to replace, and we all have our preferences.
-So, which one is right for you?
+There are some vibes that can be attached to the wall by a cord, recharged like a cellphone, or powered by batteries, just like a remote control (because really, TV remotes are the only vanilla thing anyone uses batteries for anymore, right?).
+However, there are benefits and drawbacks of each power choice.

 Pros: Corded vibes are really, really strong.
 There is also something astoundingly convenient about never worrying about a battery dying or remembering to charge your toy so that it doesn't run out of juice right before you reach orgasm.

-Pros: If you have batteries on hand, they'll be faster to replace than it will be to charge your vibrator.
+Pros: If you have batteries on hand, it will be faster to replace them than to charge your vibrator.
 If you have some around, it's more convenient, and you're not tethered to the wall.
 Battery-powered vibes also tend to be less expensive.